bitextor/bitextor/docs/CONFIG.md

 }
 ```

-* `wordTokenizers`: scripts for word-tokenization.
-These scripts must read from the standard input and write to the standard output.
+* `wordTokenizers`: scripts for word-tokenization per language, `default` script will be applied to all languages
 * `morphologicalAnalysers`: scripts for morphological analysis (lemmatizer/stemmer).
 It will only be applied to specified languages after tokenisation, or all of them if `default` script is also provided.

 ## Document alignment